UNLVCS/LiteratureAnnotator/data_labeling/README_rag_labeling.md

 ## Features

 - **Multi-provider support**: Works with OpenAI, Anthropic, and Hugging Face models
-- **RAG-based processing**: Uses vector store to retrieve relevant paper chunks
+- **Smart RAG processing**: Uses vector similarity search to retrieve the most relevant chunks for each specific criteria
+- **Targeted retrieval**: Each criteria query is embedded and used to find the most relevant paper sections
 - **Batch processing**: Processes multiple papers efficiently
 - **Queue integration**: Works with the existing Redis-based paper queue
 - **Comprehensive criteria**: Evaluates papers on 6 different criteria plus final classification